-Chorus is a group performance class.
+Chorus is a vocal performance ensemble.
 This course is the one semester version of the full year chorus class.
 It is not necessary to have a trained voice for this class.
 Music reading and sight singing are taught along with proper singing posture, basic tone production and diction.
 The chorus performs standard high school choral literature together in concert at the end of each semester.
+Students advance to Concert Choir Honors the following year.
 Attendance at public performances is required.

-FAS13 CONCERT CHOIR:HON
+FAS13 CONCERT CHOIR: HON